 - Has clearly set out its vision and priorities in the Gedling Plan. - Reflects the Council's vision and strategic priorities through individual service plans.
 These are captured and monitored in the Council's performance management system, Pentana. - Monitors delivery against the Gedling Plan through quarterly reports to SLT, Cabinet and Overview and Scrutiny Committee. - Has developed and maintains proper financial management arrangements.
-These include agreeing a balanced budget before the start of each financial year together with a Medium Term Financial Plan which looks ahead four years; and an Annual Statement of Accounts that details the Council's financial position in the previous year. - Regularly reviews risks at a corporate project and operational level and ensures that appropriate plans are in place to mitigate risks as far as possible. - Has arrangements in place to publish the external auditor's report which includes a formal conclusion on whether the Council has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources. - Has Procedural Standing Orders, Contract Standing Orders and Financial Regulations in place. - Internal audit regularly reviews the risk and control framework and produces an annual report including an audit opinion on the adequacy and effectiveness of the Council's risk management, governance and control processes. - Undertakes Equality Impact Assessments where appropriate to identify how the needs of particular groups have been considered to inform decision making - Maintains an approach to fair access to services. - Intends to strengthen its role in enabling Social Value through its procurement activity in accordance with the Public Services (Social Value) Act 2012. - Has agreed a new report template to ensure that the details of carbon reduction/environmental sustainability implications are documented in reports.
+These include agreeing a balanced budget before the start of each financial year together with a Medium Term Financial Plan which looks ahead five years; and an Annual Statement of Accounts that details the Council's financial position in the previous year. - Regularly reviews risks at a corporate project and operational level and ensures that appropriate plans are in place to mitigate risks as far as possible. - Holds quarterly risk reviews and updates with heads of Services as part of the Corporate Health and Safety group meetings. - Has arrangements in place to publish the external auditor's report which includes a formal conclusion on whether the Council has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources. - Has Procedural Standing Orders, Contract Standing Orders and Financial Regulations in place. - Internal audit regularly reviews the risk and control framework and produces an annual report including an audit opinion on the adequacy and effectiveness of the Council's risk management, governance and control processes. - Undertakes Equality Impact Assessments where appropriate to identify how the needs of particular groups have been considered to inform decision making - Maintains an approach to fair access to services. - Intends to strengthen its role in enabling Social Value through its procurement activity in accordance with the Public Services (Social Value) Act 2012. - Has agreed a new report template to ensure that the details of carbon reduction/environmental sustainability implications are documented in reports.

-Core Principle D - Determining the interventions necessary to optimise the achievement of the intended outcomes
+Core Principle D - Determining the interventions necessary to optimise the achievement of the intended outcomes ${\bf P}$